halderavik/mr_with_ai/README.md

 - Pyreadstat for SPSS file support
 - FastAPI for the backend framework
 - Next.js for the frontend framework
 - Shadcn UI for the component library
+- Matplotlib for visualization generation